loader image

 Advertising

-Accurate and rapid diagnosis of skin diseases is a challenge faced by dermatologists all over the world.
+Accurate and rapid diagnosis of skin diseases is a challenge faced by dermatologists worldwide.

-AI has proven to be a powerful tool to assist physicians in diagnosis, allowing the accurate and early identification of skin diseases.
+AI has proven to be a powerful tool to assist doctors in diagnosis, allowing for the accurate and early identification of skin diseases.

 In this article, we will explore how AI has been applied in the diagnosis of these diseases, its benefits and limitations.